 Children learn about the importance of being healthy and become independent in attending to their personal care needs from an early age.
-For example, children have their own individual beakers, and wipe their own hands with the wipes prior to snack time.
-Children are well-nourished through an excellent, varied menu of healthy, nutritious snacks and meals cooked by the childminder.
+For example, children have their own individual beakers and wash their hands with assistance from the childminder.
+The children are also encouraged to brush their teeth after meals and many parents provide them with their own toothbrushes.
+Children are well-nourished through an excellent and varied menu of healthy, nutritious snacks and meals cooked by the childminder.
 There are clear boundaries in place; children are extremely well-behaved.
-All children play cooperatively together as they enjoy taking turns to sit with the bricks building together and all help to tidy the toys away.
+All children play cooperatively together as they enjoy taking turns and give their friends lots of cuddles and kisses.
 Children receive consistent praise for all achievements and are encouraged to show respect for each other and develop good manners.
 Children display an excellent understanding of how to keep themselves safe.
-For example, through participating in regular fire drills and practising road safety.
-The childminder takes all their contact details on outings and children wear identity bands.
+For example, through participating in regular fire drills and practising road safety and through the childminder providing a safe home.
 Children clearly enjoy themselves and benefit greatly from the time they spend with the childminder in a safe and fun environment.